 If you run a business that has an economic nexus presence, you’ve probably asked questions like:

 To make things more complicated, you’ve probably asked these questions for every state you sell in.
 Given this complexity, it’s easy to panic and overreact.
 We’ve seen a lot of people over register, signing up everywhere so that they don't have to deal with any issues.
 In contrast, we’ve also seen many people delay registering because they’re worried about historical exposure or liabilities that might creep up on them.

 Neither approach is favorable.
 If you over register, you could be throwing away thousands of dollars on revenue that didn’t need to be taxed.
 If you under register, you could expose your business to serious long-term liabilities and built-up unpaid taxes.

 For most businesses, the best path forward is to get compliant while paying only the taxes that you are liable for.
 If you have historical exposure, that starts with sales tax amnesty programs.
 From there, you’ll need to identify where and to what extent you have nexus.
 This enables businesses to get compliant and reduce legal exposure while only paying what they owe.

 That next step—identifying your nexus—is complex and will require assessing your business and (probably) working with a dedicated team of sales tax accountants.
 But if you’re going to be compliant, you’ll need to stay current on trends in state nexus laws.
 Here’s some nationwide economic nexus updates you can’t afford to overlook.

 Back when Quill Corp. v.
-North Dakota was still the law of the land, New York had a law on the books regarding Nexus.
+North Dakota2 was still the law of the land, New York had a law on the books regarding Nexus.
 It said there was a threshold of $300k in gross sales and a hundred transactions.
 If you met both of those numbers, you had economic nexus.
-However, this law was unenforceable under Quill.
+However, this law was unenforceable under Quill3.